Frequently asked questions

 How much does the program cost?

-The cost of the program is dependent on the level of support you need and health insurance coverage — most patients have visits covered at $0 out-of-pocket with insurance!
-If interested, schedule your first session on the Berry Street portal, and the support team will verify your insurance coverage before your appointment.
-If your insurance plan doesn’t cover our sessions, someone on the team will reach out to you to discuss self-pay options.
+The cost of the program depends on the level of support you need and your health insurance coverage.
+If you're interested in booking through insurance, schedule an initial nutrition assessment, and the practice's billing team will verify your coverage before your appointment.
+If your plan doesn't cover our sessions, you can opt into a self-pay package of 3 personalized nutrition coaching sessions instead.

 Which health insurance plans do you accept?